 Albion College offers need-based financial aid in the form of grants, scholarships, loans and student employment.
 Sources of funds include Albion College scholarships, grants and work; private sources; and State of Michigan and federal grant, loan and work programs administered by the College.
 To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be completed online at www.fafsa.gov.
 The Albion College Financial Aid Office will develop a financial aid package based on the FAFSA information.
-The package will include a combination of grants, scholarships, loans and work.
+The package may include a combination of grants, scholarships, loans and work.
 Students have the option of accepting all or part of the aid awarded.
 Albion College also offers a number of academic scholarships to incoming students.
 Students who qualify for an academic scholarship receive notification from the Admission Office.

 While we do everything we can to assist students with financial need, it is important to remember that, at Albion, we believe the primary responsibility for financing your education lies with you and your family.
 In awarding need-based aid, the College requires that each student and his/her parent(s) contribute funds toward the cost of the education.

 The Higher Education Act of 1965, as amended by Congress in 1980 and reauthorized in 1992, mandates that institutions of higher education maintain minimum standards of "satisfactory progress" in order for students to receive financial aid.
-Albion College makes these standards applicable to all need-based institutional awards, Federal Pell Grants, federal campus-based programs, Federal Stafford Loans, Federal Parent Loans for Undergraduate Students and State of Michigan awards in order to maintain a consistent policy for all students receiving assistance.
+Albion College makes these standards applicable to all need-based institutional awards, Federal Pell Grants, federal campus-based programs, Federal Direct Loans, Federal PLUS Loans and State of Michigan awards in order to maintain a consistent policy for all students receiving assistance.
 To satisfy satisfactory progress requirements, a student must maintain a minimum G.P.A. each semester, complete a required number of units each year and complete degree requirements within a determined number of semesters.
 An Albion College student is eligible for the equivalent of eight full-time semesters of financial aid.
 Students enrolled in the teacher certification program or the Bachelor of Fine Arts (B.F.A.) program may be required to attend one additional semester.
 These students will be given nine semesters of aid in which to receive their degree/certificates.
 Students who do not complete their degree in eight semesters (or nine for teacher certification or B.F.A.) may not be eligible for additional financial aid.

 A full-time student is one who is enrolled for at least 3.0 units each semester.
 A half-time student is one who is enrolled for at least 1.5 units per semester.
 Students carrying fewer than 1.5 units will be considered a quarter-time student.
 Semesters in which the student is enrolled exclusively for a one-unit internship, or summer semesters in which the student is enrolled for one unit, do not count toward the maximum semester limitation as indicated above.
 Other part-time semesters will be equated to full-time semesters.
 Students planning to enroll part-time should notify the Financial Aid Office.